Medicare and Vision Coverage

 - Colors appear faded or washed out

-You will be required to pay 20 percent of the Medicare-approved price for your doctor’s services.
+You will be required to pay 20% of the Medicare-approved price for your doctor’s services.
 Your Medicare Part B deductible also applies to the exam.
 If the exam takes place in a hospital outpatient setting you will also be responsible for a copayment.

 Medicare Coverage for Glaucoma Tests